 While progress in the Northeast seems to have occurred on paper, and may be real depending upon the degree of the transmission owners’ ultimate commitment, most of the rest of the country is still playing hide-and-seek.
-As we may be about to enter an era of sporadic power supply scarcity, and transmission constraints or restrictive access practices create market power opportunities for dominant sellers, it is time for the Commission to stop counting and go look for these people.
+As we may be about to enter an era of sporadic power supply scarcity, and transmission constraints or restrictive access practices create market power opportunities for dominant sellers, it is time for the Commission to stop counting to 100 and go look for these people.
 The October 15 process was part of that effort, but it has been almost a year since those responses were filed.
 The Commission simply needs to follow up on its previous efforts.
 The next step in that process is to find out what the non-participating utilities really plan to do, and when they plan to do it.
 That step is summarized below.

 THE DEGREES OF COMPLIANCE IN THE OCTOBER 15 RESPONSES

 The October 15 responses varied so widely that it is difficult to summarize them without losing some meaningful detail.
 The sheer number of responses (84, many of which were joint responses by multiple RTO participants) was encouraging.
 However, many of those responses were conditional, or sometimes necessarily vague.
 The responses can be placed into several rough categories, as described below: